Kumar-laxmi/Fit-Spark/README.md

 # Fit-Spark
-A iOS Fitness Mobile Application
+An iOS Fitness Mobile Application

 # NOTE: The Development of Application is still in progress